Residential treatment and rehab for gambling addiction

-- Gambling to escape difficult emotions such as guilt, anxiety or stress.
+- Gambling to escape difficult emotions such as guilt, anxiety, or stress.

-Gambling stimulates the brain’s reward system and releases dopamine in a very similar manner to drugs or alcohol.
+Gambling stimulates the brain’s reward system and releases dopamine in a very similar manner to drugs and/or alcohol.
 It is a progressive addiction, meaning the user will develop a tolerance and continually need more and more to get a ‘fix’ which means needing to take bigger risks and receive greater wins.

 Gambling addiction can lead to symptoms of withdrawal when separated from the thrill, much like an individual with a substance abuse dependency struggles when separated from their drug of choice.

-In addition to the financial instability often caused by a gambling dependency, it can also increase a person’s likelihood to experience depression, migraines, intestinal disorders and anxiety-related issues.
+In addition to the financial instability often caused by a gambling dependency, it can also increase a person’s likelihood to experience depression, migraines, intestinal disorders, and anxiety-related issues.
 These side effects are linked to the stress caused by addiction.